gbif/gbif-web/packages/react-components/docker/README.md

-This folder contains some ALA specific configs
+This folder contains ALA specific configs

 .env.json provides links used by the events-web.